iftas-org/resources/LABELS/readme.md

 Child Sexual Abuse Material - Imagery or videos which show a person who is a child and engaged in or is depicted as being engaged in explicit sexual activity.

 ### CG-CSAM
-Optional label for Computer-Genreated CSAM
+Optional label for Computer-Generated CSAM

 ### SG-CSAM
 Optional label for Self-Generated CSAM